zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 **POV Toolbar**

 Dimensions that are not displayed in columns or rows of a data grid are displayed on POV toolbar, which identifies a slice of the database for a grid.
-For default ad hoc grids, all database dimensions are displayed on the POV toolbar at the dimension level.
+For default Ad Hoc grids, all database dimensions are displayed on the POV toolbar at the dimension level.

 **Smart View Panel**

-You use Smart View panel to connect to your smart view data sources and manage connections.
+You use Smart View panel to connect to your Smart View data sources and manage connections.

-1. Open a new excel.
+1. Open a new Excel.
 Click 'Smart View – Panel – Private Connections'.
-Enter the smart view URL and the credentials.
+Enter the Smart View URL and the credentials.

 2. In the Connection Manager panel to your right, Click **DynamicCorp** – **Sales**.
-Click **Connect** and then **Ad hoc analysis**.
+Click **Connect** and then **Ad Hoc analysis**.

     ![](./images/image14_8.png "")

 3. After connecting to an Essbase server, you can initiate Ad Hoc reports against databases on the connected server.
-The Adhoc report on a blank worksheet returns data from the top levels of each database dimension.
+The Ad Hoc report on a blank worksheet returns data from the top levels of each database dimension.

     ![](./images/image14_12.png "")